Skip to main content

 A dog is always a human’s best friend, but pups are especially beneficial for people trying to get more physical activity.
 Research shows that people who walk their dogs generally move more and enjoy health benefits like reduced likelihood of developing a chronic condition such as cardiovascular disease.
 If you have a dog, this tip is easy.
 Ensure the pup gets daily walks (which will keep them healthy too).
 If you don’t have a dog, consider volunteering at your local shelter.
 You’ll make a dog’s day (and may even bring one home).

-Exercise is a fantastic way to stay active, but heading out for a 30-minute jog in the morning and sitting for the rest of the day won’t get your body the physical activity it needs.
+Exercise is a fantastic way to stay active, but heading out for a 30-minute jog in the morning and sitting for the rest of the day won’t get your body the physical activity necessary to maintain a healthy lifestyle.
 New research indicates that around 8,000 to 9,000 steps per day can lower your risk for many chronic diseases and conditions while keeping your weight in check.
 Small actions add up.
 Try taking the stairs or doing walking meetings and lunches.
 Though wearable devices don’t necessarily give accurate step counts, they can motivate you to move more.
 Apple Watch reminds people to stand every hour if they haven’t moved much during the previous 60 minutes.
 You can also put reminders on your phone.
 Focus on your individual physical and emotional health over step benchmarks.
 Everybody (and every body) needs different amounts of movement to stay healthy.
 A doctor can provide you with more actionable advice.

 Read more